alexandersomerville/git_intro/readme.txt

 Hello world this is the beginning of my project
-This is the second step
+This is the second step OF THE PROCESS
 Checking for changes online
 It is currently raining
 Adding content online